89netraM/asterius-test/README.md

 It should open a browser window for you.
 In it, change the address to access the generated HTML file.
 (Probably something like `http://127.0.0.1:3000/xxx.html`.)

+Once the web page is open, check the Dev Console for any result.

 ## Examples

 ### Hello World